 - Custom products are usually associated with high prices.
 Small-sized businesses can hardly afford paying high upfront costs, and they make it work with ready-made products.

-- The customer may choose a wrong developer that lacks relevant expertise and experience, e.g. a software company that have never created custom EHR systems.
+- The customer may choose a wrong developer that lacks relevant expertise and experience, e.g. a software company that has never created custom EHR software.

 - Organizations may have to pay for new features if they want to add them to the solution.

 EHR systems are in great demand among medical organizations.
 End-users are spoilt for choice as there is an extensive array of vendors that know how to create EHR software and customize it to the needs of any business.

-It is not easy to choose between off-the-shelf and custom EHR platforms.
-Pros and cons described above can help healthcare business owners make a wise decision.
+It is not easy to decide between off-the-shelf and custom EHR platforms.
+The pros and cons described above can help healthcare business owners in choosing an EHR system.